Liquid metal cooled reactor: Lead-bismuth eutectic

 Lead-bismuth eutectic allows operation at lower temperatures while preventing the freezing of the metal coolant in a lower temperature range (eutectic point: 123.5 °C / 255.3 °F).

 Beside its highly corrosive character, its main disadvantage is the formation by neutron activation of ^{209}Bi (and subsequent beta decay) of ^{210}Po (T_{1/2} = 138.38 day), a volatile alpha-emitter highly radiotoxic (the highest known radiotoxicity, above that of plutonium).

 Tin

 Although tin today is not used as a coolant for working reactors because it builds a crust, it can be a useful additional or replacement coolant at nuclear disasters or loss-of-coolant accidents.

-Further advantages of tin are the high boiling point and the ability to build a crust even over liquid tin helps to cover poisonous leaks and keeps the coolant in and at the reactor.
-Tin causes any reactor type to be unusable for normal operation.
-It has been tested by Ukrainian researchers and was proposed to convert the boiling water reactors at the Fukushima Daiichi nuclear disaster into liquid tin cooled reactors.

 Propulsion

 Submarines

 The Soviet November-class submarine K-27 and all seven Alfa-class submarines used reactors cooled by lead-bismuth eutectic and moderated with beryllium as their propulsion plants.
 (VT-1 reactors in K-27; BM-40A and OK-550 reactors in others).

 The second nuclear submarine, USS Seawolf was the only U.S. submarine to have a sodium-cooled, beryllium-moderated nuclear power plant.
 It was commissioned in 1957, but it had leaks in its superheaters, which were bypassed.
 In order to standardize the reactors in the fleet, the submarine's sodium-cooled, beryllium-moderated reactor was removed starting in 1958 and replaced with a pressurized water reactor.